datacarpentry/geospatial-workshop/README.md

 # Geospatial Workshop

-Overview of the Geospatial workshop.
+This is a variant of the [Geospatial Data Carpentry Workshop](https://datacarpentry.org/geospatial-workshop/) created at UW-Madison as part of video workshop series.

 ## Code of Conduct